muhsinbn/AirBnB_clone_v3/README.md

 # AirBnB Clone - The Console
-The console is the first segment of the AirBnB project at Holberton School that will collectively cover fundamental concepts of higher level programming.
-The goal of AirBnB project is to eventually deploy our server a simple copy of the AirBnB Website(HBnB).
-A command interpreter is created in this segment to manage objects for the AirBnB(HBnB) website.
+The RESTFUL API is third version the AirBnB project at Holberton School that will collectively cover fundamental concepts of higher level programming.
+The goal of the AirBnB-clone RESTful API is to replicate the functionalities of the original AirBnB platform in a customized and independent environment.
+It aims to provide developers with a set of endpoints and resources that mimic the behavior of the AirBnB API, allowing them to build applications with similar features such as property listing, reservation management, user profiles, reviews, messaging, and payment processing.
+The AirBnB-clone RESTful API enables developers to develop their own version of a property rental platform that utilizes the same principles and design patterns as the original AirBnB platform.

 #### Functionalities of this command interpreter:
-* Create a new object (ex: a new User or a new Place)
-* Retrieve an object from a file, a database etc...
-* Do operations on objects (count, compute stats, etc...)
-* Update attributes of an object
-* Destroy an object
+* Listing properties: Users can search for and view available properties on AirBnB.
+* Making reservations: Users can book and manage reservations for properties.
+* Viewing reviews and ratings: Users can read reviews and ratings of properties from previous guests.
+* Managing user profile: Users can update their profiles, add payment methods, and view booking history.
+* Communicating with hosts: Users can send messages to hosts, ask questions about properties, and coordinate check-in details.
+* Searching for properties: Users can search for properties based on location, price, amenities, and other criteria.
+* Handling payments: Users can process payments for reservations and manage payment information.
+* Managing notifications: Users can receive and manage notifications about bookings, messages, and other updates.

 ## Table of Content
 * [Environment](#environment)